ArduCustom/arducustom.github.io/v/dev/AP_Periph/ParametersLatex.rst

 | *Note: This parameter is for advanced users*

-GPS Node id for discovered first\.
+GPS Node id for first\-discovered GPS\.

 +----------+